smartdevicelink/sdl_evolution/proposals/NNNN-NextRpcIndication.md

   .
   .
   <param name="nextFunctionInfo" type="NextFunctionInfo" mandatory="false" since="x.x">
-    <description>Information about the next RPC that is triggered when this choice is selected </description>
+    <description>Information about the next RPC that is triggered when this choice is selected. </description>
   </param>
 </struct>
  ```